holycrap872/ucls-hs-intro-to-cs/Administration/syllabus.md

 # Introduction to Computer Science

-This yearlong course aims to more deeply explore what computers are and how they work.
-Students will learn why computers must use zeros and ones, how this can be used to represent different kinds of data, and how that data can be stored, transmitted and manipulated by algorithms / computer code.
-This half-credit course will meet throughout the entire year but only for two days each week.
+This half-credit, year-long course aims to more deeply explore what computers are and how they work.
+Students will learn why computers must use zeros and ones, how this can be used to represent different kinds of data, and how that data can be stored, transmitted, and manipulated by algorithms / computer code.

 ## Learning Objectives